losnappas/google-docs-algolia-search/README.md

 _This project was generated with [create-instantsearch-app](https://github.com/algolia/create-instantsearch-app) by [Algolia](https://algolia.com)._

+Stupid simple search of Google docs via Algolia.

+Features

+- Links directly to subheading
+- Indexes just about every google doc file (because I forgot to add the [size limit check](https://www.algolia.com/doc/guides/sending-and-managing-data/send-and-update-your-data/tutorials/google-drive-algolia/#case-1-you-dont-want-to-index-the-content) 😎)

+Non-features

+- Images
+- Sheets or anything that isn't google docs
+- Nice layouts in search results; this is low effort.
+Prob worth to check it in gitpod if you're curious/looking for this.
+Contribute back thx!

+You'll need to:

+- Index your Google docs to Algolia (more on that below; use the script)
+- Fork this repo and change some of the hard coded keys (more on that below below)

 ## Get started

 To run this project locally, install the dependencies and run the local server: